Analysis | Four months later, there’s been little political accountability for the Capitol riot

 Asked about particular components of a commission-led probe, you can see where opinions diverge: Republicans want it to focus on potential voter fraud while Democrats think it should look at the growth of militant groups and the role of white nationalists.
 No significant fraud has been identified in the 2020 election.
 Some of those arrested for storming the Capitol have been linked to militias or white nationalist groups.

-A key lesson of the past four years is that how Republican officials view Trump’s base often drives their political responses.
+A key lesson of the past four years is how Republican officials view Trump’s base often drives their political responses.
 There’s little apparent appetite within that base for a thorough review of Jan.
 6 and certainly no appetite for anything that would cast Trump or other Republicans as having erred in either promoting election conspiracy theories or trying to block the final election results.

 In part, this is a function of post-riot misinformation and rationalization.
 Polling in February suggested that most Republicans think that antifa — a small, loose-knit group of often-violent leftists — played some role in the Capitol attack.
 (There’s no evidence that it did.)
 Others have claimed that the storming of the Capitol was somehow comparable to or less problematic than violence that occasionally followed protests last summer.